Mountaineering

 This Trip is running on the following dates

-When not climbing the mountain we know the importance of having a cosy mountain base, with comfortable rooms and a warm atmosphere - the perfect spot to rest up in-between your stays in the mountain huts.
-But don't let that nice linen and chocolate on the bed win your favour just yet.
-Wait until you've experienced a good old mountain hut with its basic, but charming amenities and friendly hosts.
-We bet you go home missing the huts more!
+When not climbing the Matterhorn, we know the importance of having a cosy mountain base with comfortable rooms and a warm atmosphere — the perfect spot to rest in between your stays in the mountain huts.
+But don't let that nice bed linen and the chocolate on your bed win your favour just yet!
+Wait until you've experienced a good old mountain hut with its basic but charming amenities and friendly hosts.
+We think you might just go home missing the huts more!

 VIEW GALLERY